-- (2) The standards against which the skills of a person are assessed by a relevant assessing authority for a skilled occupation must be the standards set by the relevant assessing authority for the skilled occupation. - (3) A relevant assessing authority may set different standards for assessing a skilled occupation for different visa classes or subclasses.
+(2) The standards against which the skills of a person are assessed by a relevant assessing authority for an occupation must be the standards set by the relevant assessing authority for the occupation.

+(3) A relevant assessing authority may set different standards for assessing an occupation for different visa classes or subclasses.